cschm1ed/ft_printf-recoding-printf---/README.md

 displays text, and variables embedded in text on the standard-output/terminal.

 During the project I learned how to use variadic functions, which are functions that can take a variable amount of arguments of variyng data types.
+And I learned how to manage multiple static libraries in a single project.

 The mandatory part of ft_printf involved handling the conversions: